manus-project/manus/README.md

 Compiling
 ---------

-You will need a modern C++ comppiler (that supports C++0x), OpenCV, and [https://github.com/lukacu/rescue](Rescue compiler) to build Manus.
+You will need a modern C++ comppiler (that supports C++0x), OpenCV, and [Rescue compiler](https://github.com/lukacu/rescue) to build Manus.
 The code is compiled using CMake.

  * Install CMake and OpenCV
  * Download Rescue source code and compile it